Juwan Howard: Early life

-Howard's grandmother, Jannie Mae Howard, was the daughter of sharecroppers from Belzoni, Mississippi.
-She had four daughters by her 19th birthday, including Howard's mother Helena.
+Howard was born on February 7, 1973.
+His paternal grandmother, Jannie Mae Howard, was the daughter of sharecroppers from Belzoni, Mississippi.
+She had four daughters by 19 years old, including Howard's mother Helena.
 Helena was an employee at a Chicago restaurant when she became pregnant with Juwan.
 Howard's father, Leroy Watson, had just returned from the Army to a phone company job in Chicago.
 The two married quickly once they realized Helena was pregnant.
 For Howard's first week of life, his high school junior mother kept him in a drawer at Jannie Mae's house.
 Helena, who was 17 years old, did not want to be restricted or burdened raising her child, so Jannie Mae adopted him.
 His biological father, Leroy Watson Jr., wanted to name him Leroy Watson, III, but his grandmother rejected the suggestion, insisting on Juwan Antonio Howard.
 Although his mother visited on occasion as he was growing up, his grandmother raised him, along with two cousins.
 Howard has no siblings and is not close to his biological parents; his grandmother was the primary influence in his life.
 He moved with her to several low-income Chicago South Side projects; she kept him out of trouble and away from gangs as he was growing up.
 One of their residences was a three-bedroom apartment on 69th Street on the South Side of Chicago.
 As he blossomed under his grandmother's influence and discipline, he became her "pride and joy".